QijiaZhouX/qijia_zhou_portfolio/Assignment_3.md

 Participent 1: Young Adult 20s
 Q: Can you tell me what you think this is? (both graphs)
-A: The first one (map) is clear; I believe this life expectancy for different countries. the only thing I am confused about about about is that the map is missing some regions, such as The US.
+A: The first one (map) is clear; I believe this life expectancy for different countries.
+The only thing I am confused about about about is that the map is missing some regions, such as The US.
 Is that just super low or is it just missing?
 I like the overall look of the graph; it is good information, and I like the interaction.
-The second one, I need clarification on it; it takes a little thinking and can be hard to get.
+The second one I need clarification on; it takes a little thinking and can be hard to get.
 I hope there is more information on the Y axis, and I am confused about about about the dot.
 But this one can show more details.
 If the dots mean country, does it mean the higher GDP will result in higher life expectancy?
 Etc.

 Participient 2: Student 20s
 Q: Is there anything you would change or do differently?
 A: The color of the dots can be different, and you should take the consideration of color blindness into account.
-Also, all the dots are together so it is hard to tell which one is from which year, if there is a sepertation between the years would be better.
+Also, all the dots are together, so it is hard to tell which one is from which year; if there is a separation between the years, it would be better.
-Another thing I have concern is the casulity and corrleation of GDP and life expentancy.
-I am not sure if the audience will think there iss a casulity relationship between the GDP and life expectancy, and I don't think that will be a corret coultion.
+Another thing I am concerned about is the causality and correlation of GDP and life expectancy.
+I don't know if the audience will think there is a causality relationship between the GDP and life expectancy, and I don't think that will be a correct conclusion.

+## Step 5: build solution